robertreppel/les/roadmap.md

 * In a real life event storming, an event can occur more than once in a workflow.
 This is now valid ESL.
 * In real life, a command can result in more than one event.
 And so it is now in ESL.
 * Read models can have derived or renamed properties which do not correspond to properties of events.
+It should be possible, once such properties have been identified, to tell them in EML which ones of the event-derived properties are the input for such determinations or calculations.
+E.g. "totalRevenue" would be identified as being based on the "amount" fields of the "Sale Made" and "Sale Canceled" events.